Sammy-tpi/SysNews-Kuan/README.md

 The output is a responsive, visually clean **HTML digest** with 6 cards:

 * 3 regions: 🌍 Global, 🇹🇼 East Asia
-* 3 categories: General Tech, Applied AI in Finance, Blockchain & Crypto
+* 3 categories: Research, Infrastructure, Startup, and FinTech

 Each card includes: